alicenet/alicenet/docs/LOCAL_NETWORK.md

 ... msg="Previous BaseFee:17793 GasUsed:0 GasLimit:30000000" ...
 ```

-The whole process should take around 15 minutes to complete.
+The whole process should take around 15 minutes to complete (you can speed up this process by changing some hardhat configurations, see the [Speeding up hardhat blocks](#speeding-up-hardhat-blocks) section for more details).
 At the end of the process, you should see something similar to this being displayed in the validators console:

 ```shell
 ... msg="ProcessValidatorSetCompleted()" ...